Joan Oates Institute

 Day 5: Empower, Reflect, Share and Celebrate

-- Curriculum Slam: Participants share ideas have been sparked during the week and integration during the school year.
+• Curriculum Slam: Participants share ideas that have been sparked during the week and how they may integrate creative expertise into their classrooms during the school year.

-- 30th Anniversary Celebration: Join the PIA community for a great party.
+• 30th Summer Institute Celebration: Join the PIA community for a great happy hour party from 4-6:30 p.m.
+Register online.